Are Luxury Products More Durable? Common Fallacies Debunked

 Conclusion

-In conclusion, the common fallacy that luxury products are more durable is not entirely accurate.
+The common fallacy that luxury products are more durable is not entirely accurate.
 While luxury products may be made from high-quality materials and have exquisite craftsmanship, they are not necessarily more durable than non-luxury products.

 Frequently Asked Questions